What are State Development Loans (SDLs) and why are they issued?

 Benefits of State Development Loans

 1. Lower Risk: If we compare these bonds with the corporate bonds of an AAA-rated company, say, Reliance, these bonds carry lower risk as they have an implicit sovereign guarantee from the central government.
 RBI Governor Mr. Shaktikanta Das clarified the Monetary policy meeting held in June 2019 that these instruments are not risky.
-SDLs are as safe as G-secs because states are considered sub-sovereign.
+SDLs are as safe as Government Securities (G-secs) because states are considered sub-sovereign.
 “On the due date of repayment, RBI automatically debits the state government account and makes the repayment.
 So, there is an implicit sovereign guarantee… they would not and cannot be considered risky,”.

 • Please note that although these bond issuances are managed by RBI and RBI also ensures that the SDLs are serviced by monitoring payment of interest and principal, it does not guarantee these bonds.